 Short Annapurna Circuit Trek

 Annapurna Circuit Trek is an awe-inspiring adventure considered as the world’s top ten adventure destination.
 You can have an excellent time with clear views of above eight thousand high mountains in the comfort of nice local lodges.
-The rooms are facing dramatic landscapes and mountains in the harmony of high Manang people.
+The rooms are facing dramatic landscapes and mountains in the harmony of the high Manang people.
 The village is enriched with old cultures and customs of the Buddhism religion.

-Besides the awesome mountain, the Short Annapurna Circuit Trek offers the green vegetation with enchanting woodland.
+Besides the awesome mountain, the Short Annapurna Circuit Trek offers green vegetation with enchanting woodland.
 Therefore it is equally fascinating of tall rhododendron-magnolia-pines-oaks and fir tree lines.
 In addition, exploring high scenic Manang village of great interest with its ancient impressive monasteries.

 This Short Annapurna Circuit Trek itinerary begins taking an overland of the exciting drive to reach Nepal Mid West around warmer areas of Lamjung at a Beshisahar town.
 The drive continues at the foot of the hills to follow the raging Marsyangdi River right up to its glacial source at Manang and beyond.

 A pleasant walk continues with some strenuous uphill past charming villages of Jagat-Dharapani-Chame.
 The headquarter town of Manang to enter Pisang and Manang villages within massive Annapurna mountains.

 After Manang heading high to cross a scenic Thorang-La Pass, the highest point of the adventure above 5,416 m with sweeping views of Dhaulagiri-Mustang Himal-Annapurna with Damodar peaks.
 Then reaches the holy Muktinath area, regarded as the holiest of all holy places of the temple of Muktinath.